johnk2022/Project1/README.md

 FontAwesome for the icons.

+Google for the fonts.

 Unsplash.com for the backgroung image. park-background-hd-1080p-99043.jpg

-DeZ-e for the Coco photos.
+DeZ-E for the Coco photos.

 YouTubers for the code tips and tricks, too many to mention.